Management of Dyslexia

 Explain to your child what dyslexia is and not associate it with any personal failure.
 The better your child understands this, the better he or she will be able to cope with having a learning disability.

 Take steps to help your child learn at home.

 Provide a clean, quiet, organized place for your child to study.
 Have a designated study time will be helpful too.

 Stay in contact with your child’s teachers.

 Talk to your child’s teachers frequently to make sure your child is able to stay on track.
 Be sure he or she gets extra time for tests that require reading if needed.

 Read aloud with your child.

-To improve reading skills, a child must practise oral reading.
+To improve reading skills, a child must practice oral reading.
 Try listening to recorded books with your child.
 When your child is old enough, read the stories together after your child hears them.
 Show your child that reading can be enjoyable.
-Have your child to practise reading different kinds of texts which includes books, magazines, advertisements and comics.
+Have your child practice reading different kinds of texts which include books, magazines, advertisements, and comics.

 Contact us for a non-obligatory discussion on Dyslexia Treatment with our Therapist base on your child’s condition.